mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 The river was easy to cross with this fall being so dry.
 The bottom was nice and sandy, so I decided to take a break for an early lunch sitting on a log with my feet in the river.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924549928/in/album-72177720330324746/" title="PXL_20251021_150609138"><img src="https://live.staticflickr.com/65535/54924549928_741115be34_c.jpg" width="800" height="602" alt="PXL_20251021_150609138"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*Nice spot for lunch*
+*Another nice spot for lunch*

 After a nice break in the sun, I waded across to the left of the bridge, as I saw a bit of a path and a rope hanging down the bank to help climb up.
 I naively assumed I would just pick up the trail, but there were lots of downed trees I had to pick my way through.
-After a couple of false starts, I made my way through and found up the trail, only to pass a much easier climb up the bank to meet the trail.
+After a couple of false starts, I made my way through and found the trail, only to pass a much easier climb up the bank to meet the trail.

 **Moral of the story: if you are heading south on the Sheltowee Trace, cross the river south of the bridge and look for a spot to climb the bank and join the trail.**